Product Autopilot NEW

 # Gateway runs on port 18789

-# Mission Control connects automatically
+# Autensa connects automatically

 API authentication with MC_API_TOKEN.
 Same-origin browser requests are auto-allowed without a token.